frontenddogma/web-development-glossary/manuscript/b.md

 : A boundary value problem is a differential equation together with a set of additional constraints, called the boundary conditions.
 A solution to a boundary value problem is a solution to the differential equation which also satisfies the boundary conditions.
 Boundary value problems arise in several branches of physics as any physical differential equation will have them.&nbsp;[†](#w-boundary-value-problem)

 Bower
 : A maintenance-only package manager for the JavaScript programming language.
-Bowser was first released in 2012. ℹ︎&nbsp;[bower.io](https://bower.io/)
+Bower was first released in 2012. ℹ︎&nbsp;[bower.io](https://bower.io/)

 Box
 : The visual space occupied by an HTML element’s content.&nbsp;[†](#w-box-model)